 In the fall of 2019, Sustainable Merrickville-Wolford presented a petition to the Leeds-Grenville County Council to declare a climate emergency and create a climate action plan.
 After receiving the petition, the Council initiated a climate action planning process in January 2020.
 This group is continuing to follow their work and look for ways to support and partner with them, as well as with the individual municipalities.
 We are also supporting our Merrickville-Wolford Environmental Advisory Committee as they continue their important role here in the Village.

 Support the Sharing Economy

 Sharing, borrowing, exchanging, or providing is all part of building strong community connections and reducing consumption.

 Sustainable Merrickville-Wolford is always interested in promoting or supporting local activities.
-Many ideas are brewing including building a tool library, organizing a clothing swap, and a seed swap.
+This spring we hope to host a seed and seedling swap in support of the seed library.
+More news on this to come.
+Many other ideas are for post-COVID are brewing including building a tool library and organizing a clothing swap.

 Initiatives We Support

 Merrickville Emergency Food Cupboard